 The Mississippi River is a very long river.
 It would be an incredible opportunity to replicate (Fin Gourmet).
 There are a lot of people who could use this sense of hope.

 And in the kitchen, another "trash fish" gets the gourmet treatment with Chef Daniel Orr.

 Stories On This Episode

 Fin tackles the problem of invasive species by selling high-end Asian carp products while employing some of their community's most vulnerable members.

 Some people say catfish has a muddy flavor; I prefer to call it earthy.
 This preparation mutes the catfish flavor with ginger, garlic and sesame oil.

 The vote puts in place a transition plan to remove GMO corn and sugar beets -- the only GMO crops grown locally on open space land -- from public land within the next 5 years.

 Mad Agriculture takes fly larvae and puts them in bins full of food waste – pulp from a local juice company – and lets them chow down for days.

-The CDC had already called carbapenem-resistance an "urgent threat" to human health that is responsible for about 600 deaths a year.
+The U.S. Centers for Disease Control and Prevention had already called carbapenem-resistance an "urgent threat" to human health that is responsible for about 600 deaths a year.